Aksem/modapp-cicdtools/README.md

   cicdtools test-run --cwd="$PWD/output" "app.AppImage"
   ```

-All comands also support `--print-on-success="<message>"` and `--print-on-failure="<message>"` options that can be used to print messages on success or failure.
-This is helpful to pass operation error to CI/CD system.
+All commands also support `--print-on-success="<message>"` and `--print-on-failure="<message>"` options that can be used to print messages on success or failure.
+This helps pass operation status to CI/CD system.

 Also, `--help` option is available for each command to get its documentation.

 ## Development

-- After changing the code, run `lint.sh` to check that you changes conform project rules.
+- After changing the code, run `lint.sh` to check that your changes conform project rules.
-  It will be also checked in the CI/CD, but local run will save your time.
+  CI/CD will also check it, but the local run will save you time.

-- `ordered-set` dependency is not used explicitly, but is needed to speed up compilation with nuitka
+- `ordered-set` dependency is not used explicitly but is needed to speed up compilation with nuitka